AlvaroJustus/DataScience/README.md

 This work aims to perform an exploratory analysis in a database on the quality of red wines.
 The database consists of wine samples from the north of Portugal, provided by the Viticulture Commission of the Vinho Verde Region (CVRVV).
-The goal is to model wine quality based on physicochemical tests (see [Cortez et al., 2009], [!Web Link](http://www3.dsi.uminho.pt/pcortez/wine/)).
+The goal is to model wine quality based on physicochemical tests (see [!Cortez et al., 2009](http://www3.dsi.uminho.pt/pcortez/wine/)).

 TensorFlow was originally developed by researchers and engineers working on the Google Brain team within Google's Machine Intelligence Research